telerik/kendo-ui-core/docs/web/editor/imagebrowser.md

          });
       });

-The default requests and responses for the create / read / destroy / upload  operations are as follows:
+The default requests and responses for the `create/read/destroy/upload` operations are as follows:

-- **create** - makes a request for the creation of a directory with the following parameters:
+- `create` - makes a request for the creation of a directory with the parameters below and does not expect a response:

         { "name": "New folder name", "type": "d", "path": "foo/" }

-    Does not expect a response.

-- **read** - sends the `path` parameter to specify the path which is browsed.
-Expects a file listing in the following format:
+- `read` - sends the `path` parameter to specify the path which is browsed and expects a file listing in the format below:

         [
             { "name": "foo.png", "type": "f", "size": 73289 },